-A very delightful reception, attended by 200 people, was give at the beautiful home of Mr. and Mrs. Lytle J. Hunter, Green way Terraces, on the evening of March 3.
-The honored guest were Rev. C. E. Silcox, minister of the Church-in-the-Garden Mrs. Silcox, and the members who have joined recently and invitations were issued in the name of the Women's Guildthe receiving line were Gardner Osborn, Mrs. George H. Merill, Mrs. H. Merrill Jackson, president of the Guild, Mr. and Mrs. W. E. Woodard and Mr. and Mrs. Silcox.
-Assisting receiving and serving were Mrs. E. B. Wilson, Mrs. John McMillin, Mrs. Gardner Osborn and the officers and ex-officers of the Guild.
+A very delightful reception, attended by 200 people, was given at the beautiful home of Mr. and Mrs. Lytle J. Hunter, Greenway Terraces, on the evening of March 3.
+The honored guests were Rev. C. E. Silcox, minister of the Church-in-the-Gardens, Mrs. Silcox, and the members who have joined recently and the invitations were issued in the paper of the Women's Guild.
+In invitations were issued in the name of the Women's Guild. the receiving line were Gardner Osborn, Mrs. George H. Merrill, Mrs. H. Merrill Jackson, president of the Guild, Mr. and Mrs. W. E. Woodard and Mr. and Mrs. Silcox.
+Assisting in receiving and serving were Mrs. E. B. Wilson, Mrs. John M. McMillin, Mrs. Gardner Osborn and the officers and ex-officers of the Guild.